The64thGamer/cheeseepedia/content/yr7fhp7242299uzj/content.md

 4. Beagles Programming
 5. Bowzers Programming

 At some point, CEC Road Stage programming was possibly added to the list, which would eventually lead to the *R12* format.
 Notably, the Beagles and Beach Bowzers are listed separately on the main menu.
-This could have been to simply change the names of the characters when using the editor, but could also possibly mean some bits on the {{< wiki-link "Bit Chart" >}} were swapped around.
+This could have been to simply change the names of the characters when using the editor, but could also possibly mean some bits on the [Bit Chart] were swapped around.
 The Beagles being on the main menu also provides evidence towards the rumored 90's Beagles showtapes.

 ## Programming Systems